Best Litter Box Accessories That Actually Make Cleaning Easier

 Litter often sticks to your cat’s paws and gets tracked outside the box, even with a mat.

-Essential Litter Box Accessories (What Actually Matters)
+Essential Litter Box Accessories

 Start with these core accessories before adding anything else.
 These are the ones that make the biggest difference in day-to-day cleaning, odor control, and keeping the area around the litter box manageable.

-Litter Mats (Best for Tracking)
+Litter Mats

 Litter mats are one of the simplest ways to stop litter from spreading around your home.
 If you want a closer look at what actually works, this guide on choosing the right cat litter mat breaks down the best designs, sizes, and setups for reducing tracking.

-Placing a mat directly in front of the box catches loose litter as your cat steps out, instead of letting it get carried across the floor.
+Placing a mat directly in front of the box catches loose litter as your cat steps out instead of letting it get carried across the floor.

 Larger mats tend to work better, especially if your cat jumps out of the box instead of stepping out slowly.
 Double-layer mats can trap litter underneath the surface, while textured mats help knock it off your cat’s paws.